OSAP/Financial Aid FAQ's

 Yes.
 You must have an OSAP application that has been fully processed.
 If you are a full-time student and a current/former crown ward, you will be automatically considered for an additional bursary.
 For more information, visit the OSAP website.

-If you’re on Academic Probation for OSAP, it means that you did not successfully complete your studies while you were on OSAP.
+If you’re on Academic Probation for OSAP, it could mean that you did not successfully complete your studies while you were on OSAP.
 For the next academic year, your academic progress will be monitored closely.
-This can happen if you do not receive passing grades in your classes, if you received full-time OSAP funding and dropped to part-time studies, or if you withdrew from studies.
+Please contact your Financial Aid Office is you have questions why you are on academic probation.

 During your OSAP probation, you can still receive OSAP funding.
 However, you will be expected to pass the courses you registered for.
 If you progress academically through your courses, then the Academic Probation will be removed from your OSAP file.
 If you do not pass your courses, you may be restricted from OSAP funding for a minimum of 12 months.
 Frequent or multiple program changes, repeating courses, or failure to advance in your program can result in an Academic Probation.
 OSAP provides funding for the length of your program plus one year.
 In order to access OSAP funding while on Academic Probation, you will need to submit an academic probation letter.